ISAITB/docs-services/source/validation/index.rst

 The example above should be for the most part self-evident.
 Points that merit highlighting are:

-  * The fact that a ``sessionId`` value is needed but for which any value can be safely provided.
   * The possibility to pass inputs as-is or in ``CDATA`` blocks (actually this is simply a XML feature).
   * The ``embeddingMethod`` that is set to ``STRING``.
 This tells the validation service how the text value should be interpreted.
 Possible values are: